391 Places In The New Testament Where Jesus’ Crucifixion And Resurrection Are Described

 - 2 Peter.
 1:16–Witnesses of His majesty-transfiguration

-- 1 John 1:7–Blood of Jesus cleanses us from all sin
+- 1 John 1:7, The blood of Jesus crucifixion cleanses us from all sin

-- 1 John 2:2–Jesus is the propitiation for our sins
+- 1 John 2:2, Jesus’ death on the cross is the propitiation for our sins

 - 2 John 7, Confessing the risen Christ came as God in the flesh